 The feeling of numbness in the body and the fear of having a heart attack is in-explainable.
-I thought that I was actually getting a cardiac arrest.
 I could hear every beat of my heart and believe me, I never thought that listening to my own heart beat can be so scary.
 It made me so weak that even the slightest sound/noise scared you.
 The worst feeling I have ever experienced.
-I had this constant fear of something going wrong terribly with myself and that I will die now.
-I never thought I would get something like this.
+I had this constant fear that I will die now.
 I have always been health conscious.
-I go to gym, swim regularly, run marathon, cycles.
-But as I said earlier, it doesn’t matter what you are, healthy or unhealthy, anyone can get it.
+I go to gym, swim regularly, run marathon, cycle.
+But as I said earlier, it doesn’t matter what you are, who you are, anxiety/panic attack can happen to anyone.

-Life is so unpredictable and even more unpredictable is our body!!
 My struggle with anxiety/panic attack started in 2014 when I shifted to Bangalore.
-After staying with my brother and his family for couple of months, I shifted to a PG for a month and than to a 2 BHK apartment where I lived all by myself, ALONE.
+After staying with my cousin for couple of months, I had moved to a PG for a month and than to an apartment where I lived all by myself, ALONE.
 You might think, what’s the big deal in living ALONE?
-But believe me it’s BIG DEAL for me because I have never stayed alone in my life.
-I never liked staying alone.
+But believe me it’s BIG DEAL for me because I have never lived alone in my life.
+I never liked it.
 I always had someone or the other with me since my childhood.
 My sister and my parents were always there with me.
-Be it at home Assam or Delhi (where I went for higher studies), I never had to live alone.
-But when I moved to this new place, I didn’t have that luxury anymore.
-I knew I will have to stay alone and somehow to a greater extent, I had gathered that courage to live alone.
-But I never understood why was I so scared of staying alone?
-What was I actually scared off…loneliness or darkness?
+Be it at home (Assam) or Delhi (where I went for higher studies), I never had to live alone.
+But when I moved to Bangalore, I didn’t have that luxury anymore.
+I somehow had gathered the courage or rather convinced myself (to be more precise) that I will have to live alone.
+But I never understood what was I actually scared off…loneliness or darkness?
 Actually it was both.

-I immediately sent a message to my fiancé’ and my sister in the middle of the night saying that either I need to see a cardiologist or a Psychiatrist the next day.
+I immediately sent a message to my fiancé’ and my sister in the middle of the night saying that either I need to see a cardiologist or a Psychiatrist or i shall kill myself.
 Imagine their situation when they read that i wanted to kill myself!!
-My fiancé tried to talk me out of it by telling me how strong I am and how lucky he feels to be with me.
-I started crying and he let me cry till I fell asleep (he was there on the other side holding the phone).
+My fiance tried to talk me out of it by telling me how strong I am and how lucky he feels to be with me.
+I started crying and he let me cry till I fell asleep (he was still there on the other side holding the phone).

 I was not happy about what was happening to me.
 I was about to get married and instead of enjoying the moments, I was becoming sick.
 I didn’t want my fiance to think that am mad :p.
 I swear, I didn’t want him to think that am going crazy.
-Generally that’s what people feel.
-Even after knowing that he loves me the most, I was scared that such things shouldn’t change his feelings for me.
-So I thought of doing something about it myself.
-My fiance calls me a google girl.
-I thought before seeing the doctor, let me read about my condition.
+Generally that’s how anyone would think.
+I was worried that he might just call off the wedding.
+But he didn’t.
+Instead he stood by me.
+He told me only one think, there are 2 ways out for me, either i meet a counselor who would speak to me and give me medicines to calm me down or I should be strong and fight against it myself.
+I decided of doing something about it myself. i started reading about my condition.
 And there I found exactly what I was looking for.
-My problem was out there and there are many people like me suffering from same condition.
+My problem was out there and there were many people like me suffering from the same problem.
 I couldn’t find a specific reason for it.
 This feeling of panic or extreme anxiety escalates due to stress.
 I found that one of the solution was to seek counselling and medication (which can also have side effects…) and other was ‘Self Help’.
 I preferred the later.